leerobertdyer/faceReplacer/README.md

 an app that uses Clarifai api to locate faces in images and then replaces them with a picture of your choice.

+WORK ON:

+Functionality
+    -Click on the "LOGO" component to change the photo you use to replace with.
+        -This may need further api to add transparancy to an image and make it work as intended -Somehow I'd like to render an actual new image with the new faces as part of it.
+        -Currently they are just superimposed using divs.
+        -I bet I could get some kind of screen shot api...?
+    -Stay Signed In
+        -Right now if you reload the server it signs you out.
+Want to stay signed in until I sign out.
+    -Save before AND after photos in profile

+Design
+    -Mobile Friendly
+    -It's hideous.
+Let's spruce up css
+    -Menu is horrible and changes places throughout routes